 The prior authorization process can take some time, so be sure to start the process 1-2 months before your target surgery date.
 You can appeal denials through your insurance company's internal appeals process.

-When exploring bariatric surgery, be sure to check the following details thoroughly with your insurance provider:
+When looking into bariatric surgery, be sure to check the following details thoroughly with your insurance provider:

 Having all of this information from your insurer ahead of time allows you to budget accurately and avoid surprise expenses.
 Be your own best advocate and don't hesitate to ask lots of questions to understand exactly what your policy covers when it comes to bariatric surgery and related healthcare services.